Rational Emotive Behavior Therapy (REBT)

-I assist clients by identifying rigid and extreme belief systems (also called cognitions)—similar to the example above—that often lead to emotional consequences (i.e., shame, guilt, sorrow, agitation, etc.) and behavioral reactions (e.g., punching a wall when upset).
+I assist clients by identifying rigid and extreme belief systems—similar to the example above—which often lead to emotional consequences (i.e., shame, guilt, sorrow, agitation, etc.) and behavioral reactions (e.g., punching a wall when upset).

 Here are some examples of rigid beliefs:

 · I must do well at work.

 It isn’t uncommon to derive extreme beliefs from rigid expectations.
 Here are a few examples of these unhelpful combinations: